Pros

 The Bottom Line

-The EDR/XDR market is the most competitive segment in cybersecurity.
-Every platform on this list will catch the vast majority of threats.
-The real differentiator is not detection - it is how your team operates the platform at 2 AM when an incident is active.
-CrowdStrike gives you the deepest visibility but demands skilled analysts.
-SentinelOne automates the response so your team can sleep.
+Every EDR on this list catches most threats.
+The difference isn’t detection—it’s how your team operates at 2 AM during an active incident.
+CrowdStrike gives deepest visibility but needs skilled analysts.
+SentinelOne automates response so your team sleeps.
 Microsoft eliminates tool sprawl for M365 shops.
-Trend Micro covers more attack vectors in a single platform than anyone else.
-Sophos makes sure your lean team is never alone.
+Trend Micro covers more attack vectors in one platform.
+Sophos ensures your lean team isn’t alone.